metaory/gradient-gl/README.md

 ### Stacking and Blend

-The canvas defaults to `z-index: -1` and no `mix-blend-mode`.
-That fits most full-page backgrounds, but your layout may need different values.
+Default canvas style: `z-index: -1`, no `mix-blend-mode`.

-Opaque page backgrounds can hide a `-1` canvas.
-Fixed headers, stacking contexts, or overlays may want another `z-index`.
-Color grading against UI often wants `mix-blend-mode`.
+An opaque `html`/`body` background covers a `-1` canvas.
+Raise `z-index` for fixed chrome or stacking contexts that sit above it.
+Set `mix-blend-mode` when the gradient should grade against page content.

 ```css
 #gradient-gl {